SOCCER-Project-DEP/vulnman-nuclei-orchestrator/README.md

 ## Help

 Are you missing something?
 Do you have any suggestions or problems?
 Please create an issue.
-Or ask us at `info@csirt.muni.cz`, we are happy to help you, answer your questions or discuss your ideas.
+Or ask us at `csirt-info@muni.cz`, we are happy to help you, answer your questions or discuss your ideas.